FAsami/c-practice/README.md

 [13.
 Write a C program to enter marks of five subjects and calculate total, average and percentage.](https://github.com/FAsami/c-practice/blob/master/%5BA13%5Dtotal_average_percentage.c)

 [14.
 Write a C program to enter P, T, and R and calculate Simple and Compound Interest.](https://github.com/FAsami/c-practice/blob/master/%5BA14%5Dinterest.c)

+## B. Conditional/Ternary operator
+01. Write a C program ot find maximum and minimum among three numbers using conditional/ternary operator.
+02. Write a C program to check whether a number is even or odd
+03. Write a C program to check whether year is leap year or not using conditional/ternary operator.
+04. Write a C program to check whether character is an alphabet or not using conditional/ternary operator.